MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 ::: moniker range="azure-devops-2019"

-From **Iterations**, you can add iterations that teams can then select for their use.
+From **Iterations**,  add iterations that teams can then select for their use.

 <a id="define-sprints-team-services"></a>